Creating a talent marketplace

 - Type

-per-unit of $3500 with destination account Cody.
+per-unitof $3500 with destination account Cody. - Type

-1: 0 to 40, meter rate is 0.Tier2:40+themeterrateis125 with
+per-unit-meterand meter namecody-hours-workedwith two tier.
+Tier 1: 0 to 40, meter rate is 125 with destination account Cody. - Type

 - Billing frequency: